netconstructor/Raptor-Editor-WP/readme.txt

 2. WP Raptor is integrated with the standard Wordpress media library.

 == Changelog ==

+= 1.1.11 =
+* Refactored option management code.
+* Added option to control whether Raptor Editor will attempt to resize an inserted image when editing in place if the image is too large for the post's containing element.

 = 1.0.10 =
 * Fixed "Not able to open any bars on dashboard" bug, thanks to popwireless for reporting this (http://wordpress.org/support/topic/plugin-raptor-editor-not-able-to-open-any-bars-on-dashboard).